muses-dmi/svg_interface/README.md

 # SVG Interface to JSON IR Tool

-This repo is part of the larger [Muses](https://muses-dmi.github.io/) project.
+This tool is part of the larger [Muses](https://muses-dmi.github.io/) project.

 # Dependencies